Pholisa-Fatyela/bootcamp/pages/function_intro_practicals.md

 console.log(weekDays[date.getDay()]);
 ```

+Write a function called `isWeekday` find out if the parameter passed in is a weekDay.

+Write a function called `yearsAgo` that takes in a `year` and return how many years ago that was.
+Use the Date objects `getFullYear` function.

 Write a function called `dayToday` to find the day today.
 This function takes no parameters;

 Write a function called `getDay` which can find out which day of the week a specific date was.

-Write a function called `yearsAgo` that takes in a `year` and return how many years ago that was.
-Use the Date objects `getFullYear` function.

 Write a function called `sameWeekday` that takes in two dates and check if both dates have the same weekday.
 For example if both dates are a Monday the function should return true.